People can donate blood for the State convalescent plasma program by registering online here.

 Hospitals and urgent care facilities are very busy dealing with patients who require urgent medical attention.
 COVID-19 is not considered life-threating for most patients.
 The best option for the time-being is to rest at home until 48 hours after your symptoms have passed.

-The latest guidelines state that patients undergoing testing for COVID-19 must self-isolate until they receive a negative COVID-19 test result.
+The latest guidelines state that patients undergoing testing for COVID-19 should self-quarantine until they receive a COVID-19 test result.

-HOWEVER, persons with a negative COVID-19 test result should CONTINUE TO SELF-ISOLATE if they have traveled recently to a highly impacted area for 14 days after last travel or exposure.
+HOWEVER, persons with a negative COVID-19 test result should CONTINUE TO SELF-QUARANTINE for 14 days after test sample was taken or last exposure.

-If COVID-19 testing results are positive, patients must be on mandatory quarantine, so contact the Ulster County Health Department via the COVID-19 Hotline at 845-443-8888.
+If COVID-19 testing results are positive, medical providers are asked to notify the Ulster County Health Department via fax to 845-340-3162.

 Persons in contact with someone who was in contact with a COVID-19 patient are not subject to quarantine but should follow recommendations for social distancing.
 That includes household members who are asymptomatic and community members or co-workers who are asymptomatic.